By Dan Crain; Pastor and connector within the REMERGE community from the Loving Freely content.

 This idea of learning to receive finds its origins from Philippians 4:15, “Not one church shared in the matter of giving and receiving, except you only.”
 Out of this idea of reciprocity within the church, Phil Hissom, who wrote Dignity Serves developed the phrase, dignified interdependent relationships.
 It is through giving and receiving with God and others that true unity comes together.

-I love what Paul, the writer of Philippians does at the end of this section in chapter four.
+I love what Paul does at the end of Philippians in chapter four.
 He refers to the gifts that he receives from the Philippians church as “fragrant offerings, an acceptable sacrifice, pleasing to God.”
 Then, Paul says something so brilliant to end his letter; “And my God will meet all your needs according to the riches of glory in Christ Jesus.”

 It is in learning to receive that we allow others to use their God-given gifts to bless us in order to make us more like Christ in order for him to get the glory.
 Imagine a community within the body of Christ where we are all fully alive in Christ and everyone is contributing their gifts to each other.
 In this community of giving and receiving, of pointing out each other’s blind spots, God ultimately gets the glory.